Every Last Detail

 What to Bring

-The temperate rainforest is dryest from May through October.
+The resort is located in the rugged Pacific Northwest, so please pack comfortable, functional clothing and come prepared for the chance of rain.
+Attire is wilderness casual and laid back.
 Average daily temperatures range from 18-10C (68-72F) with overnight lows between 10-15C (52-62F).
 All tents are heated by gas woodstoves, and the hearthfires are always burning.

 If you would like to pre-order Arc’teryx base layer, fleece, Gortex jackets or other products custom-made for rainforest adventure, please call the resort in advance of your visit, and we will arrange for the colour and size of your choosing to be waiting for you upon arrival.